Why Do We Need Friends?

 Friendship develops when we feel comfortable sharing with another person.
 When we can relax, and not have to wear any kind of mask as we share moments of our lives with someone, we can be friends.
 When we can be informal and open, and not fear rejection or judgment.
 This is the kind of fertile ground from which rewarding friendship can blossom.
 A friend is good at talking to you, and at listening to you.
 With a friend, that critical and delicate balance between conversation and silence is achieved often, and honest and rewarding exchange is something you both look forward to when you're together.
 It’s part of the give and take that makes your friendship meaningful and lasting.

 Do you have a friend?
+A true friend?
 Someone on whom you can rely to be there for you in times of sadness and pain, as well as in times of joy and happiness?
-As you’re facing your life’s toughest challenges, I hope that you have true friends who, when everyone else is leaving, they are coming to be by your side.
+As you’re facing your life’s toughest challenges, I hope that you have true friends who, when everyone else is leaving, heading away from you for one reason or another, your true is coming toward you; they are coming to stand by you, to be by your side.

 Do you think most people use the term “friend” loosely, to describe anyone with whom they associate?